-There is a Christian legend that claims that after Saint Denis was decapitated, he picked up his head and walked for a distance while preaching on the importance of repentance.
+There is a Christian legend that claims that after Saint Denis was decapitated, he picked up his head and walked for a distance while preaching the importance of repentance.

 We celebrate his feast day together with his companions on October 9 every year in the Catholic Church.
 Saint Denis is the patron saint of France and Paris and is accounted one of the Fourteen Holy Helpers.